ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 qsub -q gpu.q -pe mpi_onehost N ...
 mpirun -np M --oversubscribe ...
 ```
 where N is the number of GPUs your job will use and M is the number of MPI processes your job will launch.
 M does not have to equal N (see below).
+Please note that, at the moment, each GPU job must limit itself to a single host.

 ## GPU relevant resource requests